 Psst!
 Need more help using LinkedIn to land clients?
-This is just a taste of what you get in my private program, Revenue Spark: The Client Accelerator.
+This is just a taste of what you get in my private program, Revenue Spark.

-LinkedIn Message Examples: TK LinkedIn Message Templates by Category
+LinkedIn Message Examples: 9 LinkedIn Message Templates by Category

 Now, there could be a number of reasons why you’re conducting LinkedIn outreach.
 So, my goal is to give you some LinkedIn message examples for a variety of scenarios.